kennyHH/AWS/README.md

 - 🐧 Linux + 🚀 Apache + 🐬 MySQL + 🐘 PHP containerized with Docker
 - 👥 Multiple user groups with different access levels:
   - `hncwebsa`: Web development users with their own web directories
-  - `hnccssa`: Users with restricted access
+  - `hnccssa`: Computer Science users
-  - `hncothers`: Other users with restricted access
+  - `hncothers`: Other users
 - 💾 Persistent user data and MySQL databases
-- 🛠 PhpMyAdmin for database management
-- 🔐 SSH access for users
+- 🔐 SSH access for Computer Science and Other users
+- ⚓ FTP access for Web development users
+- 🛠 PhpMyAdmin for database management for all

 ## 🏗 Architecture